 10. Hair Loss and Dry Hair:

 Hair loss is one of the first signs of any type of hormonal imbalance.
 Having to reduce thyroid hormone levels, your hair dries out and falls out too easily.
+Some people treat this with medication (https://www.blinkhealth.com/finasteride is one example), but it should be discussed with a doctor first.
 Along with these symptoms, you may feel extremely sensitive to cold and get sick easily, have a comparatively slow heart rate, and your thyroid may begin to swell.
 These symptoms are good indications of the need to visit the doctor as soon as possible.

 7 Natural Remedies for a Slow Thyroid: